Dry Cleaner

 How come I have to point out stains to the dry cleaner when I bring in my stuff?
 Doesn't he just look at and launder the whole thing?

-Asked by GaryG almost 12 years ago
+Asked by GaryG over 12 years ago

 You should be glad that your dry cleaner asks you to point out stains.
 This greatly helps the dry cleaner in successful removal of the stain.
 Knowing what the stain is, helps immensely in deciding the procedure needed to remove the stain.
 Some stains can be set in by using the wrong stain removal agent.
 Also, pre-treating stains prior to dry cleaning can help prevent stains from being set in.
 What happens is that the stain is often not removed in the dry cleaning machine and then the heat of drying in the machine will set the stain in, making it more difficult to remove.
 Another reason is that often dry cleaners are high production environments and it can sometimes be easy to miss a spot when pre-treating garments prior to dry cleaning.
 Again, when this happens, it can become even more difficult to remove the stain.
 I would recommend that you always point out stains and identify them when dropping off clothes at your cleaner.
 I would also give the dry cleaner adequate time to remove the stain, as some stains may require slower processes to be effective.
 Lastly, I would bring in the stained garment as soon as you can find the time, to help prevent stains becoming more difficult to remove due to age.